When Your Strengths Cast a Shadow

 There’s been a lot written about “strength-based” development approaches in recent years.
 Research suggests that you’re better off building on your natural strengths and talents than trying to improve your weaknesses.
 The usefulness of the strength-based approach explains its popularity.
 It makes good sense: put yourself in situations where your gifts and talents can be put to good use, and you’ll increase the likelihood of being successful.
 As the great motivational theorist Abraham Maslow said, “A musician must make music, an artist must paint, a poet must write if he is to be ultimately at peace with himself.”

 Strengths are good things.
-But too much of a good thing is often a very bad thing.
+However, too much of a good thing is often a very bad thing.
 Past a certain point, our strengths start to cast a shadow.
-The leader who is comfortable speaking in public may turn into an attention hog always seeking the limelight.
+A leader who is comfortable speaking in public may turn into an attention hog always seeking the limelight.
 And the leader who is a gifted critical thinker may become overly critical of others.
-The leader who has great interpersonal skills may place too much emphasis on subjective criteria when making decisions.
-And while it is true that every leader should develop and nurture his or her unique gifts and talents, this is not where development should end.
+A leader who has great interpersonal skills may place too much emphasis on subjective criteria when making decisions.
+While it is true that every leader should develop and nurture his or her unique gifts and talents, this is not where development should end.
 To be fully developed as a leader, you need to go further.

 Every leader needs to be keenly aware that strengths can become overly potent, sometimes toxically so.
 The strength of drive can give way to dominance, which can become the weakness of intimidation.
 Likewise, the strength of confidence can slip over into the weakness of arrogance.
 Every leader is made up of sunshine and shadows.
 Paying attention only to the shiny parts of your leadership causes your shadow to grow, practically ensuring a kick in the saltshaker.